SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_bod/readme.md

 - You can use the configuration wizard to configure different parameters.
 The configuration screen is below, with options for the user to pick based on need.

   - **Enable BOD UC Configuration:** This needs to be enabled to apply these configurations in the application.
-    - **Slot Value:** The slot value can be configured using this option.
+    - **Slot Value:** Sets how often the comparator checks the BOD value.
+In automatic mode, up to six voltage comparisons (cmp_[1-5]_en and button_wakeup_en) are performed in sequence during each slot interval.
+Adjust this option to control the comparison frequency and interval.
-      > **Note:** Slot configuration values can only be validated in power mode applications.
-In the active state, the power difference is not noticeable.
-To test with various slot values, use a higher value to achieve reduced sleep current.
+      - Slot value effects are only observable in low-power (sleep) modes.
+In active mode, power consumption differences are minimal.
+For noticeable results, test with higher slot values to further reduce sleep current.

-    - **Enable Black-Out Detection:** By enabling this, the system will reset when the VMCU voltage drops below 1.65V.
+    - **Enable Black-Out Detection:** When enabled, the system will automatically reset if the VMCU voltage falls below 1.65V.

+    - **Automatic Mode:** In this mode, up to six voltage comparisons can be performed consecutively within each slot interval.
+All enabled comparisons (cmp_[1-5]_en and button_wakeup_en) are checked in sequence during each slot.

+    - **Manual Mode:** In manual mode, only a single comparison is performed repeatedly.
+You can select which comparison to use by setting the `manual_cmp_mux_sel` parameter and enabling the corresponding `cmp_en` signal.

 ## Test the Application
 - Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to: